-Business cards are an important aspect of streaming.
+Business cards are an important aspect of being a creator.
 They’re often overlooked, despite establishing first impressions of your brand and getting your name out there.
 Sometimes it’s easy to overlook the offline aspects when you’re dealing with an online venture.
-Our guide covers why they’re important, what to do (or not do) when creating them, and how to utilize them.
+Our guide covers why business cards are important, what to do (or not do) when creating them, and how to utilize them.

 With building an online community, we often forget to consider the offline aspects that go along with it.
 Whether you’re attending a local meetup or going to a major convention, preparation is important.
 Business cards are often the first impression people have of your stream and brand when meeting you face-to-face.
 They show preparation while highlighting your professionalism, personality, and contact information.

 - Keep it simple – Too much information, lots of images, or a busy design can be distracting and look unprofessional.
 Make sure all of your fonts are legible, this includes their size.

 - Include key information – Things such as your channel, main social media handles, business email, and what you do are important.
 Haven’t updated your Pinterest account in 3 years?
 Probably don’t need to add that one.
 While it’s fine to also include your real name, make sure you do your research ahead of time on what information is available publicly if privacy is a concern.